Himax Technologies (NASDAQ:HIMX) Releases Q4 2021 Earnings Guidance

-Himax Technologies (NASDAQ:HIMX) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $0.780-$0.830 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.890.
+Himax Technologies (NASDAQ:HIMX) updated its fourth quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $0.780-$0.830 for the period, compared to the Thomson Reuters consensus estimate of $0.890.
 The company issued revenue guidance of $437.78 million-$454.61 million, compared to the consensus revenue estimate of $450 million.

+Separately, Vertical Research lowered Himax Technologies from a neutral rating to a sell rating and set a $7.50 target price on the stock. in a research note on Friday, September 17th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Himax Technologies currently has a consensus rating of Hold and a consensus price target of $11.63.

 Himax Technologies Company Profile